 Mathematical Functions

-Mathematical Functions are used to modify data with the Data Tools | Data | Transform command in the worksheet or create function plots in the plot window.
+Mathematical Functions are used to modify data with the Data | Data | Transform command in the worksheet or create function plots in the plot window.

 Data Types